How to wear the beret

 A transversal symbol, the beret

-The beret in fashion and culture
+The Basque in Fashion and Culture

 A symbol of revolution